-In Cyprus, asylum seekers are not systematically detained.
-Asylum seekers, who are detained, are, for the most part, persons who have submitted an asylum application after they were arrested and detained under the presumption that all such applications are submitted in order to frustrate the removal process, even where the persons have recently entered the country (see Grounds for Detention).
-In other cases, persons have been arrested for an irregular stay in the country or are detained as a consequence of a criminal law sanction and apply for asylum once they are in prison or detention.
-However, there are still cases of persons being arrested soon after arriving in the country, even though they presented themselves to the authorities to apply for asylum.
+In Cyprus, asylum applicants are not systematically detained.
+Asylum applicants, who are detained, are, for the most part, persons who have submitted an asylum application after they were arrested and detained under the presumption that all such applications are submitted in order to frustrate the removal process, even where the persons have recently entered the country (see Grounds for Detention).
+In 2024, there was a rise of cases of implicit withdrawals, following failed attempts of the Cyprus Asylum Service to contact asylum applicants for the interview as part of the examination of the asylum application.
+As a result, people were arrested and detained due to their irregular stay in the country.
+In other cases, persons have been arrested for an irregular stay in the country and detained or are detained as a consequence of a criminal law sanction and apply for asylum once they are in prison or detention.
+However, there is always a small number of persons being arrested soon after arriving in the country, even though they presented themselves to the authorities to apply for asylum.[1]

-Asylum seekers’ freedom of movement is also restricted while staying in Pournara[3] (see section on Freedom of Movement), and although the duration of stay has been reduced in 2023, in comparison to previous years, to an average of 30-40 days for adults and 80 days for UASC, it is still much longer than the initially planned 72 hours.
+Asylum applicants’ freedom of movement is also restricted while staying in Pournara,[5] and although the duration of stay has been reduced in 2023 and 2024, in comparison to previous years, it is still much longer than the initially planned 72 hours.
 Moreover, there is no legal basis for the restriction of movement during this time leading to a situation of de facto detention (for details on the conditions in Pournara see Types of accommodation).
+The CPT considers that placement in Pournara may amount to arbitrary deprivation of liberty, undermining access to basic safeguards against ill-treatment, and could last for an undefined period from several weeks to several months and even longer than a year, leaving detained persons in a state of uncertainty as to how long they would have to wait before release; the situation was worse for minors undergoing age assessments, who on average stayed for more extended periods than the average adult.[6]

 [2] Information provided by Cyprus Police.